 Online Master’s in computer engineering programs will aim to give you the same quality and scope that a campus program provides.
 After all, if you choose an accredited program, you will expect to have the same skills as a campus grad when you complete your education.
 That’s why many students and professors who are knowledgeable about online formats will say that these programs require even more self-discipline than campus programs because you have to hold yourself accountable.

 Although it may seem more convenient, it will be up to you to download your course materials and participate in online discussions, and submit your homework by the deadlines.
+Some schools offer their entire syllabus online for their computer engineering program.
+Reviewing the syllabus can give you an idea of the demands around the program so you can make sure you will have the proper motivations required to complete the degree.
 However, if you are already working as a computer engineer, you may already have more than enough self-motivation to succeed in an online program.